 Complying with Contracting Requirements

-Federal Acquisition Regulation (FAR) Part 23.206 requires Federal agencies to insert the clause at FAR section 52.223-15 in solicitations and contracts that deliver, acquire, furnish, or specify energy-consuming products.
+Federal Acquisition Regulation (FAR) Part 23.206 requires federal agencies to insert the clause at FAR section 52.223-15 in solicitations and contracts that deliver, acquire, furnish, or specify energy-consuming products.
 FEMP recommends that agencies incorporate efficiency requirements into both the technical specification and evaluation sections of solicitations.
 Agencies can claim an exception to these requirements through a written finding that no ENERGY STAR–qualified or FEMP-designated product is available to meet the functional requirements, or that no such product is life cycle cost-effective for a specific application.
-Additional information on Federal laws and requirements is available.

 Buyer Tips: Choosing Efficient Products

 The type of ice maker purchased has significant energy use implications.
 Ice making head (IMH) units do not contain storage bins, but are generally designed to accommodate a variety of bin sizes.
 Federal buyers should be aware that the additional energy use associated with the storage bins is not included in the reported energy consumption for IMH units.
 Careful attention to storage bin size is important.
-In most cases, a smaller bin is more energy efficient, but see the User Tips: Using Products More Efficiently section for information about sizing bins for demand charge control.
+In most cases, a smaller bin is more energy efficient.

 Self-contained units (SCU) have an ice making mechanism and storage bin integrated into the same cabinet or housing.
 Remember to compare the energy use of a SCU with the combined energy use of an IMH plus its storage bin.